Mini Easter Eggs and Children

 Start with Back Blows

-Perform up to 5 Back Blows if the child is still choking then either you or someone else needs to call 999 and tell the operator you have a child who is choking and start abdominal thrusts.
+Perform up to 5 Back Blows if the child is still choking, then either you or someone else needs to call 999 and tell the operator you have a child who is choking and start abdominal thrusts.

 Abdominal Thrusts

-Stand or sit behind the child (depending on how tall the child is).
-Put 1 hand into a fist just under the rib cage, place the other hand over the top of the fist and push into the abdominals and pull up (like a J movement) to try and dislodge the obstruction.
+Put 1 hand into a fist just under the rib cage between the ribs and the tummy button; place the other hand over the top of the fist, and push into the abdominals and pull up (like a J movement) to try to dislodge the obstruction.

-If the child is still choking, perform up to 5 Abdominal Thrusts checking after each abdominal thrust to see if the obstruction has cleared.
+If the child is still choking, perform up to 5 Abdominal Thrusts, checking after each abdominal thrust to see if the obstruction has cleared.

-If the child is still choking you keep doing up to 5 Back Slaps and then up to 5 Abdominal Thrusts till either the obstruction has cleared or the Ambulance arrives.
+If the child is still choking, you keep doing up to 5 Back Slaps and then up to 5 Abdominal Thrusts till either the obstruction has cleared or the Ambulance arrives.

 Conclusion

-I witnessed and helped a young mother and her child when her child began choking on a muffin and Lego brick in a coffee shop I was visiting, we did exactly what has been written in this blog, and the child was fine after a trip to the hospital for a check up.
+We followed the guidelines provided in a helpful blog, and thankfully, the child was fine after a trip to the hospital for a check-up.
 Here is the link to the blog.

 Disclaimer

-Warwickshire First Aid Training has provided this for information only and does not substitute for medical advice.
-Warwickshire First Aid Training is not responsible or liable for any diagnosis or actions taken on information contained in this blog post.
+We are not responsible or liable for any diagnosis or actions taken based on the information presented in this blog post.